tidal stream image

 This fence like structure can disrupt fish migration and block both local navigation and shipping.
 In order to reduce the dangers to fish, the tidal fence could be engineered so that the spaces between the caisson wall and the rotor foil are large enough to allow fish to pass unaffected.

-Tidal stream generation whether by using tidal turbines on the ocean floor or a tidal fence across an open channel has little environmental impact and can be built in many different places in the ocean as there is a lot of renewable tidal energy around the worlds coastlines which could be harvested to provide a source of free alternative energy.
+Tidal stream generation whether by using tidal turbines on the ocean floor or a tidal fence across an open channel has little environmental impact generating electrical energy without producing pollution.
+They can be built in many different places around the world as there is a lot of renewable tidal energy around our coastlines which could be harvested to provide a source of free alternative energy.

 Top Selling Tidal Power Related Products